mriazx/wazuh-setup/wazuh-manager-setup.md

 ## Wazuh Manager Installation
 This process will go through the installation of the **Wazuh Manager** in a 1 GB RAM **Ubuntu Server 20.04** node.

+**Note:** It is recommended to set Static IP address for this node rather than static one.

 **Note:** Root user privileges are required to execute all the following commands.

 ### Adding the Wazuh repository
 1. Install the necessary packages for the installation:
 ```shell